Appreciation - Describes a currency strengthening in response to market demand rather than by official action.

 Warning: FX market involves significant risks, including complete possible loss of funds.
 Consequently trading is not suitable for all investors and traders.
 By increasing leverage risk increases as well.

-Legal: Morris Prime, whose trading name is Myfx Markets, is regulated by the Financial Services Commission (FSC) of the Republic of Mauritius.
-The company's Category 1 Global Business No. is C115014181 and the company registration No. is C130207.
+Legal: Myfx Markets, the trading name of Milson's Fintech, is regulated by the Financial Services Commission (FSC) of the Republic of Mauritius.
+The company's Category 1 Global Business No. is C118023066.

 Current Disclaimer: The content of this website does not constitute a recommendation and, consequently, you should consider the information in light of your objectives, financial situation and needs before making any decision about whether to acquire any MYFX Markets' financial products.
 A Disclosure Document is available here or sending email to email@example.com or by calling +64 9 889 4022, which should be considered prior to acquiring or continuing to hold CFDs.
 Information about our services, including our fees and charges is also available at those sources.